A27 Cams Hill Improvements

 The proposed scheme consists of the following enhancements:

-• Provision of a bus lane and bus priority signals on the eastern arm of the Delme Roundabout;
+• Provision of a bus lane and bus priority signals on the westbound A27 Cams Hill approach to Delme Roundabout;

-• Provision of a two-way segregated cycle track adjacent to the westbound carriageway;
+• Provision of a two-way segregated cycle track adjacent to the westbound road;

 • Improved southern footway adjacent to the westbound carriageway with a shared-use path for pedestrians and cyclists to the south of the segregated cycle track;